technosaby/RedHenAudioTagger/tagging_audio_effects/tools/README.md

   #### Example:
   Command to generate video files from "sample_redhen_files" containing ".mp4" files to "output_files" with ".wav" files and logging enabled
     ```python VideoProcessor.py sample_redhen_files/ output_files/ "wav" "mp4" 1 ```

-## DataParser.py
-  - This file parses the outputs from the model and parses the data and dump it in different formats